 Achieving premium health and optimum performance is not as complicated as some experts make out.
-Health advice from the would-be gurus is usually presented as a series of tips—almost never as a system.
+Health advises from the would-be gurus is usually presented as a series of tips—almost never as a system.
 The true expert is the one who knows how to create an aerodynamic system, what to discard and what to keep.

 Becoming an Executive Athlete means more than just getting out for a run and counting calories.
 The biggest mistake that an executive in decline makes is thinking that simply exercising more and eating less will solve all their problems.

 The method to become an Executive Athlete is listed below.
 The four points of the Compass correspond to the four elements of the program that will make you an Executive Athlete.

 The order that I have presented them to you is important; each compass point builds on the last.
 The changes that occur in the mind and body as you conquer one compass point improve your ability to succeed with the next.